 Without such appointments, a contractor may be unwilling to take responsibility for any designs provided by the developer’s design team and result in the developer not being able to obtain the objective of a single point of design and workmanship responsibility.

-If you would like more information on this topic, please contact Ben Jones in our Nottingham office on 0845 077 9660.
+If you would like more information on this topic, please contact our Construction & Engineering team.

 For all the latest Real Estate Law updates, subscribe to our mailing list.